holosphere/ioc-translation/faq/default.en.md

 <input id="ac-104" name="accordion-1" type="checkbox" />
 <label for="ac-104">What is the current state of Internet of Coins?</label>
 <article class="ac-huge">
 <p>Currently we have a fully working command-line client with an alpha wallet front-end in testing with a group of users in the Netherlands.
 This has been in development for two years.
 The wallet can be used to deterministically store and transfer a variety of cryptocurrencies.
+Next to that we are developing an n-curses/blessed command line wallet.
 Our weavechain is currently in development and its testnet has not yet been deployed.
 <br><center><img src="/user/pages/faq/hybridd_starting.gif"></center></p>
 </article>
 </div>